All Episodes

 And not just them, but their children they would have had.

-But the problem with this is listen to me very carefully.
+But the problem with this is, listen to me very carefully.

-They are gonna be receiving transfer payments.
+They are going to be receiving transfer payments.

 Redistribution of wealth is why the Democrats want those people here.

-Yet this NBC Today show just called, they want us to give them the Barack the Magic Negro song.
+They want us to give them the Barack the Magic Negro song.